 - Application components such as reporting job streams, high volume printing, or read-only queries may be separated from the rest of the application and migrated on an individual basis.

-- Integration will often be the first step an organization takes in migrating an application, because it mitigates costs and risks.
+- The integration will often be the first step an organization takes in migrating an application because it mitigates costs and risks.

 However, this strategy may not deliver a sufficient degree of benefit commensurate with the required investment when compared to other available strategies that potentially eliminate the mainframe.

 - Code migration involves recompiling or converting the application source code to the new platform.
 Many third-party tools are available to ease this process, especially for applications written in COBOL.